Updated July 2026 to reflect the FedRAMP Consolidated Rules for 2026, released June 25, 2026.

 FAQ

-A: Not today.
-CMMC requires an SSP that covers all 110 Level 2 practices, boundaries, interconnections, and a CRM.
-The format is not mandated as OSCAL.
-The DoD is moving toward machine-readable compliance documentation.
-Building your system definition as structured data puts you in position for that transition and eliminates the SSP maintenance burden regardless of the output format.
+A: No. CMMC requires an SSP that covers all 110 Level 2 practices, boundaries, interconnections, and a CRM.
+The format is not mandated.
+But FedRAMP just replaced its document-based packages with mandatory JSON schemas, and DoD programs tend to follow that trajectory.
+Building your system definition as structured data puts you in position for the transition and eliminates the SSP maintenance burden regardless of output format.

 A: A Word document is a maintained artifact.
 When a component changes, someone searches a 300-page file for every section that references it and hopes they find them all.
-A generated SSP is a report produced from structured data.
+A generated package is a report produced from structured data.
 Components, capabilities, and implemented requirements are stored as objects.
-Update a component’s implementation description once and every document that references it reflects the change.
+Update a component’s implementation statement once and every artifact that references it reflects the change.
 The Word document drifts.
-The generated report is current by definition.
+The generated package is current by definition.

-A: A trust center is a portal that serves authorization data to agencies.
-It provides human-readable views, machine-readable API access, access logging, and an agency user inventory.
-Under ADS, it replaces the model of uploading packages to USDA Connect and emailing agencies.
+A: A trust center is a portal that serves Certification Data to agencies.
+It provides human-readable views, machine-readable API access, access logging, and an agency access inventory.
+Under CDS it is mandatory for all providers (CDS-CSO-UTC, MUST), for Rev5 and 20x alike.
+It replaces the model of uploading packages to USDA Connect and emailing agencies: Rev5 providers migrate off the USDA Connect Community Portal (CDS-CSF-TCM), and the central repository model ends by August 2027.
 Agencies access your posture directly, on demand.
-For 20x, the trust center is mandatory (ADS-CSX-UTC, MUST).
-For Rev5, it is recommended (ADS-CSL-UTC, SHOULD) while USDA Connect remains the MUST requirement

-A: Build your system definition as structured data: components, capabilities, implemented requirements, and system information as first-class objects.
-Generate both human-readable and machine-readable outputs from that source.
-Stand up a trust center with programmatic access, agency user inventory, and access logging.
-If your SSP is a Word document you update annually, you are not ready.
-The destination is an authorization that is a live data product, not a static package.
+A: Build your system definition as structured data: components, capabilities, and implemented requirements as first-class objects.
+Generate the Certification Package Overview and Security Decision Record as schema-valid JSON from that source, with human-readable views rendered from the same data.
+Stand up a FedRAMP-compatible trust center with programmatic access, an agency access inventory, and access logging.
+Implement automated KSI validation at your class’s depth (FRC-CSX-VVK).
+If your system definition is a document you update annually, you are not ready.
+The destination is a certification that is a live data product, not a static package.

 A: When components, controls, and implementations are stored as structured data, changing one record updates every artifact that references it.
-A component added to the boundary appears in the SSP, the boundary description, and the CRM without anyone editing three separate documents.
+A component added to the boundary appears in the system documentation, the boundary description, and the CRM without anyone editing three separate documents.
 A control implementation updated for one component reflects in every report that references that component.
-One data model produces CMMC assessment packages, FedRAMP Rev5 authorization packages, and FedRAMP 20x OSCAL artifacts from the same source.
+One data model produces CMMC assessment packages, FedRAMP Rev5 Certification Packages, and the FedRAMP 20x JSON artifacts from the same source.

 This article is part of a 15-part series on the operational disciplines that CMMC, FedRAMP Rev5, and FedRAMP 20x all test.
 [Read the series overview: Stop Building for Compliance.
 Build for Operations.]